arpitamangal/fill-missing-values-of-SST/README.md

 # fill-missing-values-SST
 A sea surface temperature (SST) data from the NOAA AVHRR data is reconstructed for various percentage of missing values spread to check the algorithm’s utility.
 The objective of the project is to:
-* filling in the missing values of SST using matrix factorization algorithm.
+* filling in the missing values of SST using matrix factorization algorithm and CNN.
 * see how does the algorithm responds to different spread of cloud coverage.

 ## Why Sea Surface Temperature?